 You can see here that it is hard to compare simple earn rates when there are different frequent flyer programs and currencies at play.
 And that’s not to mention that the services provided by each business varies.

 ingogo offers 1 Qantas Frequent Flyer point per AUD spent, with a fixed-rate model.

 This means that ingogo may be a good choice for peak periods with a lot of traffic.

 More information: our guide to the ingogo-Qantas Frequent Flyer partnership

-There are currently seven types of Uber services you can request in Australia—you can read about the differences here.
+There are currently five types of Uber services you can request in Australia—you can read about the differences here.

 Qantas Frequent Flyer members can earn 1/2/3 Qantas Points (Bronze/Silver/Gold and above) per AUD spent on Uber rides to and from selected Australian airports.